cased27/recipes/README.md

 * a simple recipe webpage with no frills; no ads, no videos, no pics, no stories.
 Just the stuff you need to make the dish.

 Outcome:
-Although the page, in all respects, is quite boring I really wanted to keep it super simple and straight forward as far as the appearance came.
-I was able to reinforce a lot of the JS skills I've been learning in my course with Colt Steele and now I have a place to access my recipes easy.
+Although the page is quite boring I really wanted to keep it super simple and straight forward as far as the appearance came.
+In addition, my main focus was to reinforce JS skills and organize my scattered recipes.
+I was able to accomplish both my goals with this project.